 Can I use white rice instead of brown?

-How far ahead can I prep this soup?
+How far ahead can I prep this recipe?

-Can I substitute the cheese or omit the sour cream?
+Can I substitute or omit the sour cream?

 Nutrition